Elk-IoT/.github/profile/README.md

 ## About Elkiot

-Elkiot is an open-source IoT and data platform designed to empower businesses and individuals with the tools and technology to harness the power of IoT and leverage data for actionable insights.
+Elkiot is an open-source IoT data platform designed to empower businesses and individuals with the tools and technology to harness the power of IoT and leverage data for actionable insights.
 It's built on a foundation of collaboration and innovation, aiming to provide a flexible and extensible platform for the community.

 Learn more about Elkiot on our [website](https://www.elkiot.com).